fmdkdd/fmdkdd.github.com/_posts/2011-11-27-notes-on-a-thesis-defense.md

 ---
 layout: post
-title: Notes on a thesis defense
+title: Notes on a Thesis Defense
 ---

 Tuesday was a very special day for my friend Karim.
 He defended his